 Zutaten für selbstgemachtes Kimchi Zutaten für Kimchi: Zwiebel, Knoblauch, Birne, Ingwer, Frühlingszwiebel, Daikon-Rettich, Karotte

-• Scallions (or Chives) – Adds a mild, fresh onion flavor to the kimchi.
+• Scallions (or Chives) – Bring a light, fresh onion flavor that brightens up the kimchi.

-• Korean Daikon (or regular daikon, red radish) – Provides extra crunch and a subtle sweetness.
+• Korean Daikon (or regular daikon, red radish) – Adds a crisp bite and a hint of natural sweetness.

 Instructions